malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 * what semiotics tells us about the architecture of standard control -> no self-interpretation loop
 * what semiotics tells us about the meta-management architecture -> self-interpretation loop

+_todo_: actually the key most important point of the reference to semiotics is that a representation on its own does not create anything and certainly not experience.
+It needs an interpreter to make sense of the representation.
+And then, for that interpreter's output to make sense to anything, it needs to be re-interpreted.

 ## Objects, Representations, and Interpretations
 ..todo..intro to semiotics, including different classes of representation.